RobSeSa/sorting-exploration/README.md

 - create testing harness
 - visualize performance

+# jupyter notebook
+- run each sort on the same input array
+- time how long each sort took to complete
+- specify length of array, number of repetitions
+- save the times it took to sort array
+- graph of each sort
+    - time to finish
+    - which sorting algo
+- run multiple times w multiple different array size

+# Testing harness
+## Need to have
+- argparse that specifies which sorts to run
+- run each sort on the same input array
+- time how long each sort took to complete

+## Nice to have
+- argparse to specify length of array, number of repetitions

 # Visualize Performance
 ## Need to have
+- save the times it took to sort array
 - graph of each sort
     - time to finish
     - which sorting algo